DESIGN-BUILD

 Bridge Length: 380 m (1,250 ft)

-Width: 40 to 48 m (131 to 158.5 ft) (seven traffic lanes, bike path, shoulders, provision for eighth traffic lane).
+Width: 40.0 m (131 ft) to 44.660 m (146.5 ft) (seven traffic lanes, bike path, shoulders, provision for an eighth traffic lane).

 The Pitt River Bridge, which connects the municipalities of Pitt Meadows and Port Coquitlam, is part of the North Fraser Perimeter Road in Vancouver.
 Constructed within the existing right-of-way, the bridge allows for the free passage of marine vessels without disrupting traffic flow on Highway 7.